ADA-research/TSRC/README.md

 Authors: [Wadie Skaf](https://skaf.me), Mitra Baratchi, and Holger Hoos

-Accepted for publication in the Machine Learning Journal and expected to appear on Springer in 2025.
+The paper has been accepted for publication in the Machine Learning Journal and expected to appear on Springer in 2025.
 **Meanwhile, the paper can be accessed here: [Link](https://2ly.link/2FaeZ).**

 # Requirements